California housing shortage: Displacement and environmental impact

 As a result, workers have moved to more affordable inland locations which requires longer commutes.
 As of 2018, the three cities in the United States with the largest share of super commuters—workers spending an hour and a half or more each way to get to and from their jobs—are Stockton, Modesto and Riverside.
 Workers have been displaced outside of the state as well; from 2007 to 2016, California saw net out-migration among all groups making under $110,000 a year, largely to Sun Belt states like Arizona, Nevada and Texas.
+New market-rate production can help ease rent pressures, however, if the development is too small it may increase displacement and exclusion pressures for low-income households.
+Developing at least 100 units of new subsidized housing help alleviate those pressures in most markets.
+This number may be larger in superstar cities such as San Francisco.

 Longer commutes and increased traffic caused by suburban sprawl due to housing shortages concentrated in job centers increase greenhouse gas emissions.
 Because of California's mild climate and heavily renewable energy mix, transportation is the largest category of emissions in the state.
 When Californians emigrate to states with higher per-capita greenhouse gas emissions, they drive more, consume more energy for air conditioning, and use more fossil fuel-dependent electricity generation.
 Scarce, low-density housing is directly at odds with California's climate goals.
-“You can't be pro-environment and anti-housing, ...
+"You can't be pro-environment and anti-housing, ...
 You can't be anti-sprawl and anti-housing.
-This is something that has not been very well understood.” - Marlon Boarnet, chair of the Department of Urban Planning and Spatial Analysis at USC.
+This is something that has not been very well understood." – Marlon Boarnet, chair of the Department of Urban Planning and Spatial Analysis at USC.

 Scientists at the Renewable and Appropriate Energy Laboratory at the University of California, Berkeley recently found that infill development, that is utilizing existing vacant urban structures for future housing or commercial use, has the potential to reduce CO2 emissions; more so than any other option.
 Simply put, creating a denser housing structure limits the amount of travel time from work to home and back, thus limiting CO2 emissions drastically.
 At governor Gavin Newsom's first legislative session, he pledged to make the housing crisis one of his top priorities.
 One such solution is the More Homes Act, which overrides restrictive zoning requirements by implementing small to midsize apartment buildings near major job and transit centers.